jdhaywd/FlightLine-Public/index.md

 The following services are accessed directly by you through the app.
 FlightLine facilitates your connection but does not relay or store your credentials for these services on our servers:

-- **Airline scheduling systems** (eMaestro) — accessed via in-app browser using your own airline credentials
+- **Airline scheduling systems** — accessed using your own airline credentials
-- **Airline bidding systems** (CrewBid) — accessed via SAML authentication using your own airline credentials
+- **Airline bidding systems** — accessed using your own airline credentials
-- **Airline briefing systems** (CrewLink) — accessed via your own airline credentials
+- **Airline briefing systems** — accessed via your own airline credentials
 - **Fleetlist.com** — accessed using credentials you optionally store in your device's encrypted Keychain

 ### We Do NOT Share Data With